 The iconic currywurst appears and is used as a prop in TV programs, Herbert Groenemeyer a popular German actor and singer had a huge 'Top Ten' hit singing in praise of a currywurst, while many books and films, covering an entire range from cold war spy stories to present day romances, somehow manage to include one, or more, in the proceedings.

-And being photographed holding or eating a currywurst is one aim almost everyone from tourists and film stars to US Presidents and German chancellors seem to share in common.
+A photograph holding or eating a currywurst is one Berlin souvenir almost everyone from tourists and film stars to US Presidents and German chancellors seem to share in common.

-There is even a Disneyesque Currywurst Museum alongside the monument to Checkpoint Charlie.
+There is even a Disneyesque Currywurst Museum near where Checkpoint Charlie used to be.

-Although, unlike in the West, in the East the sausage had no casing, so it was a Currywurst ohne Darm as for whatever reason at the time it seems there were none available on that side of the wall.
+Although unlike in the West the sausage had no casing in the East, so it was a Currywurst ohne Darm as for whatever reason at the time it seems there were none available on that side of the wall.
 And this remains the most popular way of serving them there.

-Currywurst can now be found everywhere.
-As take out food served on traditional recyclable paper dishes from 'Currywurstbude', currywurst stands, or 'Schnellimbisse', fast food stands, offered in restaurants with alternative vegetarian sausages or featured on children's menus, and costing about Euro 3.50.
+Now Currywurst are found throughout Germany, and many taste much better than those in present day Berlin.
+They can be take out food served on Currywurstschale, traditional recyclable paper or pottery dishes from 'Currywurstbude', (currywurst stands), or 'Schnellimbisse', (fast food stands), in restaurants using vegetarian sausages or a standard featured on children's menus, and they cost about Euro 3.50.